 When they say "fake it till you make it", that does NOT apply in the gym / training.
 A crappy program is a crappy program is a crappy program.
 It MIGHT look cool, but RESULTS are what count, NOT how cool a workout looks.

 Note the next video.
 Watch the first guy gets too close to the 450 lb tire so he struggles a bit during the transition.
-He is too close to the tire so the speed ends after the deadlift.
-The second guy, on the 600 lb tire, gets the proper angle and can "power clean" the tire from start to end.
+He is too close to the tire so the speed ends after the movement looks vertical, like a deadlift.
+The second guy, on the 600 lb tire, gets the proper angle and can "power clean" the tire from start to end with speed.
+The angle is crucial for safety and efficiency.

-The bottom line with strongman training and the tire flip: These movements are GREAT for developing brute strength, mental toughness, speed, power, athleticism and more.....
+The bottom line with strongman training and the tire flip: These movements are GREAT for developing brute strength, grit, speed, power, athleticism and more.....
 ONLY when done properly.

 When performed incorrectly, the injury / risk factor increase 10 fold and we now have an exercise that is NOT worth it's weight in gold.